Mirobit/Bitcoin-IP-Blacklist/README.md

 # Bitcoin IP Blacklist

-This project maintains a list with IPs that have shown harmful behaivor to the Bitcoin network.
+This project maintains a list with IPs that have shown harmful behavior to the Bitcoin network.
-This includes ressource wasting, slot blocking or spying.
+This includes ressource wasting, slot blocking, exploiting and spying.

 ## Lists